Community Engagement and Philanthropy

 Dover Scholars Program

-Recipients are eligible for a recurring/multi-year scholarship of up to $3,000 per year for a maximum of $12,000 for their undergraduate studies.
+The Dover Scholars Program awards scholarships to high school seniors and college students who are the children or dependents of Dover employees, with selections based on each student’s academic performance, leadership abilities, and extracurricular activities.
+Dover Scholars Program recipients are eligible for a recurring or multi-year scholarship of up to $3,000 per year for a maximum of $12,000 for their undergraduate studies.
 All awards are made on a competitive basis by an impartial, outside committee comprised of academic professionals with student evaluation backgrounds from prominent universities.
-During its 12-year history, the program has awarded a total of 403 scholarships valued at nearly $3 million in financial support.
+During its 14 year history, the program has awarded 464 scholarships valued at nearly $3.5 million in financial support.

 Community Partnerships